-- 2 Pan and zoom the map to center the location in the crosshairs. - 3 Hold START to select the point indicated by the crosshairs. - 4 If necessary, select a nearby point of interest. - 5 Select an option: - To start navigating to the location, select Go. - To save the location, select Save Location. - To view information about the location, select Review.
+- 2 Pan and zoom the map to center the location in the crosshairs. - 3 Hold START to select the point indicated by the crosshairs. - 4 If necessary, select a nearby point of interest. - 5 Select an option: - To download the weather radar image associated with the selected location, select Show NEXRAD (Viewing NEXRAD Weather Radar, page 9). - To start navigating to the location, select Go. - To save the location, select Save Location. - To view information about the location, select Review.